AdanSul/ai_hw_checker/README.md

 ```

 ## 🤝 Contributing

 Pull requests and feature suggestions are welcome.
-If you’d like to collaborate on expanding plagiarism detection or UI/UX, feel free to open an issue.
+If you’d like to collaborate on expanding plagiarism detection or UI, feel free to open an issue.